-According to a new study released by J.D.
-Power, drivers are disabling safety systems and crash avoidance technologies because they find them “annoying or bothersome”.
+According to a a study by J.D Power, drivers are disabling safety systems and crash avoidance technologies because they find them “annoying or bothersome”.
 This is a problem for the automotive industry, consumers, and the future of automotive safety standards.

 Of the polled drivers, 23% of consumers with systems in their vehicles complained that the alerts, especially from lane keep technology, were annoying.
 Of those 23%, 61% of drivers reported disabling the safety features.
 21% of all consumers with the technology have reported disabling the systems.
 The most immediate concern of the study is for the drivers that reported they are disabling the technology.
-By disabling the technologies, these drivers are putting themselves at risk.
+By disabling the technologies, these drivers are putting themselves at risk, and also threatening the safety of other drivers.

 The Importance of Crash Avoidance Technologies